Detroit Teen Truth Film Festival

 2026 Festival Information

-Our 2026 Festival event will take place on Saturday April 25 at the Marlene Boll Theatre at the Boll Family YMCA.
+Our 2026 Festival event will take place on Saturday April 25 at 2:00 pm at the Marlene Boll Theatre at the Boll Family YMCA.

 How the Festival is Judged